As vaccinations increase, you may want to dine indoors again. Here’s what to consider.

 Coronavirus can travel farther and faster inside restaurants than previously thought, South Korean study suggests

 This subject gets very complicated very fast.
-Some restaurants, like a South Korean one that was the subject of a well-publicized study on air flow last year, have no ventilation system at all.
-The restaurant relied on air conditioning units to move air throughout the dining room; two diners were infected with novel coronavirus because they sat in the direct air flow from a third, asymptomatic customer.
+Some restaurants, like a South Korean one that was the subject of a well publicized study on air flow last year, have no ventilation system at all.
+The restaurant relied on air conditioning units to move air throughout the dining room; two diners were infected with coronavirus because they sat in the direct air flow from a third, asymptomatic customer.

-Diners may feel as if they are playing Russian roulette because they can’t determine what indoor environments are safe.
+Diners may feel as if they are playing Russian roulette, because they can’t determine what indoor environments are safe.
 What kind of filtration system does the restaurant have, and how often is the air exchanged?
 Does the restaurant have a carbon dioxide detector, which may indicate how well-ventilated a room is and whether there is a concentration of coronavirus aerosols?

 Donald Milton, professor of environmental health at the University of Maryland School of Public Health, says one of the safest units is also one of the rarest: an upper-room ultraviolet germicidal system, which disinfects the air with UV light.
 But it can cost thousands of dollars to install per room, and it works only in high-ceiling spaces.
 But Milton says these systems could benefit restaurants even after the pandemic by protecting against seasonal flu, which kills tens of thousands of Americans annually.